Video Download: Why You Need To Add Squats To Your Exercise Routine Part 1

 Some say that going deep on a squat is not good for the knees.
 But this is only true if you have a pre-existing knee problem.
 In fact, the deeper you go, the stronger your knees will become.
 Don't forget to control your descent as well as your ascent.
 Don't just mindlessly drop; always use muscular power.

-It’s okay to bend forward when dropping but try to not bend too far forward.
+It's okay to bend forward when dropping but try not to bend too far forward.
 That will work the hips, not the quads.
 Never bounce out of a squat, which means falling quickly and exploding straight up.
 This can result in severe damage to the cartilage in the knees, maybe permanently.
-Play it safe by maintaining good form.
+Play it safe by maintaining proper form.

 As you get older, the more resistance you have against falls and severe fractures, the better.
 Inhale deeply as you go down and exhale when you start to come up.
 Keep your back in an upright position during the entire squat movement to maintain the stress off the lower back and concentrate the flow to the front of the legs.